-But the bad news is that Texas has a relatively low point count before heavy penalties start kicking in―just 6 points in 3 years.
-And Texas doesn't split hairs when it comes to which offenses result in how many points; it's cut-and-dried:
+Compared to other states with point programs, Texas has a relatively low point count before heavy penalties start kicking in―just 6 points in 3 years.

 - A single moving violation is 2 points.

 - A moving violation resulting in an accident is 3 points.

 In addition to having your license suspended for habitual traffic citations, you risk paying increasingly heavy fines on an annual, repeating basis by accumulating points.
 So drive safely and save your hard-earned cash!

 There is almost no upper limit to what violations can cost you in fines, and if you choose to defend yourself against the charges, you can be hit with substantial legal fees as well.

 But if you rack up 6 points on your license by the end of the year, you then have to also pay a $100 "assessment surcharge."
 And that amount goes up by $25 for each subsequent point over 6 points.
 For each year that you have 6 points or more still on your license, you will have to pay the $100 fee again, along with $25 each for each point above 6 points.